seatable/seatable-api-php/docs/Base/Api/RowsApi.md

 Lock Rows

-Locks a single or multiple rows.
-The request ensures that all specified rows are locked.
-Locked rows are ignored.  > 📘 Advanced feature >  > Row locking is only available in [SeaTable Cloud Plus and Enterprise](https://seatable.io/preise/?lang=auto) as well as SeaTable Server Enterprise Edition.
+Locks one or more rows.
+It is ok to include rows that were already locked.
+Rows in big data backend can not be locked.  > 📘 Advanced feature >  > Lock rows is an advanced feature in SeaTable and only available for [enterprise subscriptions](https://seatable.io/preise/?lang=auto).

 ### Example